top of page

 Do I need therapy?

-Everyone faces challenging situation in life, and while previously you may have been successful in navigating your difficulties, everyone needs a little extra support sometimes.
-Therapy is for individuals who have enough self-awareness to realize they need to ask for help.
-You are accepting where you are at in life at this moment and making a commitment to change the situation.
+Everyone encounters challenging situations in life, and even if you've managed them well in the past, there are times when you might need extra support.
+Therapy is for individuals who have enough self-awareness to recognize when they need to ask for help.
+It's about accepting where you are in life at this moment and making a commitment to change the situation for the better.

 What’s the difference between talking to a therapist or my best friend or family?